 Changes to the summaries are made through a consensus process in which Board members evaluate the strength of the evidence in the published articles and determine how the article should be included in the summary.

-The lead reviewers for Gestational Trophoblastic Disease Treatment are:
+The lead reviewer for Gestational Trophoblastic Disease Treatment is:

 Levels of Evidence

 Some of the reference citations in this summary are accompanied by a level-of-evidence designation.
 These designations are intended to help readers assess the strength of the evidence supporting the use of specific interventions or approaches.
 The PDQ Adult Treatment Editorial Board uses a formal evidence ranking system in developing its level-of-evidence designations.

 PDQ is a registered trademark.
 Although the content of PDQ documents can be used freely as text, it cannot be identified as an NCI PDQ cancer information summary unless it is presented in its entirety and is regularly updated.
 However, an author would be permitted to write a sentence such as "NCI's PDQ cancer information summary about breast cancer prevention states the risks succinctly: [include excerpt from the summary]."

 The preferred citation for this PDQ summary is:

 PDQ® Adult Treatment Editorial Board.
 PDQ Gestational Trophoblastic Disease Treatment.
 Bethesda, MD: National Cancer Institute.
 Updated <MM/DD/YYYY>.
 Available at: https://www.cancer.gov/types/gestational-trophoblastic/hp/gtd-treatment-pdq.
 Accessed <MM/DD/YYYY>.
 [PMID: 26389414]